 Just as you might read a novel and follow the story but then go to your English class and discover you missed some really important parts to fully understand the book, you can also look at an image and only partially understand it.

-This class can be an elective credit OR it could be taken as part of English (as it is only worth a 1/2 credit you would need to supplement it with grammar, vocabulary etc).
+This class can be an elective credit OR it could be taken as part of English (as it is only worth a 1/2 credit you would need to supplement it with grammar, vocabulary, literature studies etc).
 It is intended for students who enjoy challenging material and are ready to think, discuss and grow in their understanding of today’s visual culture.

 Instructor: Rachel Watson